aksh0001/Blastaroid/README.md

 # Blastaroid
-A simply arcade game - called Blastaroid
+An implementation of a classic arcade game requiring you destroy 'blastaroids' to survive!